Dementia & the Fairway: How Golf Can Bring Joy and Connection

 Dementia can sometimes cause isolation and loneliness, but golf can be a bridge back to community:

-At Pip on the Tee, we believe golf is for everyone — and we’re here to help those with dementia enjoy the game with dignity and joy.
+At Relaxed Golf, we believe golf is for everyone — and we’re here to help those with dementia enjoy the game with dignity and joy.

 How to Get Started